sahinyurek/docs/docs/administration/entities-management/taxonomies/about-taxonomies.md

 # About Taxonomies

-The TheHive application introduces the support of Taxonomies as it is defined and published by MISP.
-These set of classification libraries can be used in THeHive to tag Cases, Observables and Alerts.
+TheHive support taxonomies as they are defined and published by MISP.

-Taxonomies are likes groups or catalogues or custom packs.
-You can import the list of taxonomies and use them to classify the cases and alerts using the pre-defined tags from the taxonomies.
-You can enable the taxonomies you want to use.
+You can import catalogs of taxonomies and use them to classify cases, alerts and observables.
+TheHive allows you to disable the catalogs you won't use.

 > By default, TheHive does not contain any taxonomy.